+XIII.
 Grants & Charitable Donations

 Globus' educational grants are provided to foster the increased understanding of scientific, clinical or health care issues that contribute to the improvement of patient care.
 Funds granted by Globus pursuant to an educational grant request shall be used only to support educational purposes.
-A surgeon is free to use products from any company in the practice of medicine; a grant of funds pursuant to this request is not intended to impact in any way a surgeon's choice of products.
+An HCP is free to use products from any company in the practice of medicine; a grant of funds pursuant to this request is not intended to impact in any way an HCP's choice of products.
 Similarly, grants and donations may not be linked directly or indirectly to the purchase of Globus products.
 All grants and donations must comply with all applicable laws, regulations, industry guidelines and Globus Medical standards.

 Grants and donation requests shall be in writing and shall state with particularity the purpose for the funds.
-All grants and donations must be approved by the appropriate Globus Committee (Globus Educational Grants Committee; Globus Research Steering Committee or Globus Cares Committee).
-All grants and charitable donations shall meet the standards set forth by the AdvaMed Code.
+All grants and donations must be approved by the appropriate committee within Globus.
+All grants and charitable donations shall meet the standards set forth by the AdvaMed Code or the MedTech Code, respectively.

+XIV.
 Consultants